 Meanwhile, heat the olive oil in a large frying pan until it’s lightly spitting.
 Fry the lamb in the oil until the outside is brown all over, to ensure a crispy skin before roasting.

 Scatter the carrot, onion, remaining garlic and rosemary in a large roasting tin.
 Pour in the wine and stock, then transfer the browned lamb into the tin, placed on top of the veg.
 Roast for around 1 hour and 45 minutes, turning the lamb over halfway through.
 Once cooked, remove the lamb from the oven, cover it in foil, and leave it to rest in a warm place for roughly 30 minutes.

 While the lamb is resting, it’s time to make the gravy.
 Pour the tin of stock into a saucepan through a sieve, removing all the vegetables and herbs.
 Reduce the heat if you want to concentrate the flavour, and skim off any fat that comes to the surface.

 Remove the Aunt Bessie’s potatoes, parsnips and Yorkshires from their packaging and place them onto a baking tray.
 Cook according to the instructions on the packet, making sure to leave enough time while the lamb rests under the foil.
 For more information on how to cook Aunt Bessie’s products, have a look at our guides to making Yorkshire Puddings and roast potatoes.

-- Finally, carve the lamb and serve with the gravy and Aunt Bessie’s products.
+Finally, once the vegetables are done remove them with the lamb from the oven.
+Carve the lamb and serve with the gravy and Aunt Bessie’s products.